backstage/backstage/.changeset/empty-moles-knock.md

 '@backstage/plugin-catalog': minor
 ---

-Introduced labels of entity.metadata in About section of catalog overview page in catalog-plugin.
+The `AboutCard` now also displays metadata labels of each entity.